-The special agents of IRS Criminal Investigation conduct the administrative investigations into allegations of criminal violations arising under the internal revenue laws and related provisions of Title 18, U.S.C. (e.g.,18 U.S.C. §§ 286, 287, 371, 1341).
+The special agents of IRS Criminal Investigation (CI) conduct the administrative investigations into allegations of criminal violations arising under the internal revenue laws and related provisions of Title 18, U.S.C. (e.g.,18 U.S.C. §§ 286, 287, 371, 1341).
 CI generally initiates investigations as a result of one of the following:

-During an administrative investigation of a criminal tax case, the IRS may refer the case directly and simultaneously to both the United States Attorney and the Tax Division for an expedited guilty plea, if only legal source income is involved (i.e., neither narcotics nor organized crime), and the taxpayer's counsel states that the taxpayer wishes to enter such a guilty plea.
+During an administrative investigation of a criminal tax case, the IRS may refer the case directly and simultaneously to both the United States Attorney’s Office and the Tax Division for an expedited guilty plea, if only legal-source income is involved (i.e., neither narcotics nor organized crime), and the taxpayer's counsel states that the taxpayer wishes to enter such a guilty plea.
 The plea must be consistent with the Tax Division's major count policy.
-See Tax Resource Manual 7.
+See USAM Section 6-4.310.

 When the IRS refers a criminal matter to the Department of Justice, it may share returns or return information with the Department of Justice (see 26 U.S.C. § 6103(h)(2)).
 Once a criminal referral is made, the IRS, including CI, may not issue or commence an action to enforce an administrative summons with respect to the taxpayer for the same tax and the same taxable period.
-See 26 U.S.C. § 7602(d), Tax Resource Manual 8.
+See 26 U.S.C. § 7602(d).

 6-4.120 - Grand Jury Investigations—Generally

-Although a federal grand jury is empowered to investigate both tax and non-tax violations of federal criminal laws, the Tax Division must first approve and authorize the United States Attorney's use of a grand jury to investigate criminal tax violations (see 28 C.F.R. § 0.70).
-The Tax Division has delegated to the United States Attorneys, however, the authority to approve grand jury investigations of certain false and fictitious claims for tax refunds in violation of 18 U.S.C. § 286 and 18 U.S.C. § 287 (other than those investigations involving a professional tax return preparer).
-See Tax Division Directive No. 96 (December 31, 1991), Tax Resource Manual 9.
+Although a federal grand jury is empowered to investigate both tax and non-tax violations of federal criminal laws, the Tax Division must first approve and authorize the United States Attorney's Office’s use of a grand jury to investigate criminal tax violations (see 28 C.F.R. § 0.70).
+The Tax Division has delegated to the United States Attorneys’ Offices, however, the authority to approve grand jury investigations of certain false and fictitious claims for tax refunds in violation of 18 U.S.C. § 286 and 18 U.S.C. § 287 (other than those investigations involving a professional tax return preparer).

 6-4.121 - IRS Requests to Authorize Grand Jury Investigations